This integration is certified by Stitch. For support, contact Stitch support.

 If you want to use the AdWords API, use Stitch’s Google AdWords integration.

-Google Analytics (AdWords) snapshot
+Google Analytics (AdWords) feature snapshot

 A high-level look at Stitch's Google Analytics (AdWords) (v05-12-2017) integration, including release status, useful links, and the features supported in Stitch.